mgrechukh/fabric-docker/README.md

 Parameters passed to compose will include both configuration files in correct order.
 And also staging will use another machine

-And we can use docker directly within machine-environment defined by compose file
+And we can use docker directly within machine-environment defined by compose file.
+We don't even specify it here, since docker-compose.yml used by default:

 ```
 fab do:docker,"ps -a"

 ```

-Certain commands are specific for docker, so can be used without especially asking:
+Certain commands not used by compose, so they passed to docker directly without especially asking:

 ```
 fab do:images
 ```

+Again, machine environment still taken from default docker-compose.
+But we can specify machine directly:

 ```
-fab do:info,config=preprod.yml
+fab do:info,machine=swarm@aeterna

 ```